ConnorAtherton/tasks/README.md

-# tasks
+# Tasks

-A small terminal task manager
+A personal task manager

-# TODO: add some docs.